 There are no substitute medications that can be used for the Ecstasy addict who wishes to find recovery, like there are for opiate addicts.
 But when substitute medications are used, all the addicted person finds is further reliance on addictive drugs.
 It is better to find an addiction recovery program that leads a person to full sobriety, such as the Narconon drug and alcohol rehabilitation program.

-In fifty locations around the world, those who are addicted to opiates, alcohol, stimulants like cocaine, methamphetamine or Ecstasy or other drugs can find lasting recovery.
-Instead of substitute drugs, nutritional supplements, one on one care and life skills training are used to support recovery.
+In some forty locations around the world, those who are addicted to opiates, alcohol, stimulants like cocaine, methamphetamine or Ecstasy or other drugs can find lasting recovery.
+Instead of substitute drugs, nutritional supplements, one-on-one care and life skills training are used to support recovery.
 A sauna-based detoxification program helps flush out drug residues, contributing to clearer thought and more complete recovery.

 - http://www.drugabuse.gov/publications/infofacts/mdma-Ecstasy (NIDA: MDMA - Ecstasy)